-Goal 3 An adaptive and resilient Council and Shire moving towards a zero-emission future and limiting the impacts of climate change
+An adaptive and resilient Council and Shire moving towards a zero-emission future and limiting the impacts of climate change

-Council's corporate greenhouse gas emissions are reduced or offset to achieve net zero emissions.
+Council's corporate greenhouse gas emission reductions are prioritised and residual emissions are offset to achieve net zero emissions.

 New developments in the Shire incorporate best practice water conservation and stormwater management measures through integrated water management and water sensitive urban design.